-##Exploring the magnificent Gothic masterpiece that is Valencia Cathedral is an awe-inspiring experience on any day, even more so when your visit is guided by passionate experts from the Holy Grail Association.
-I met Alicia Palazòn and Vicente Navarro of ‘Aula Grial’, Valencia’s local history museum all about the Holy Grail, in front of the Cathedral on a bright October day to begin my several-hour exploration of the Cathedral, its museum, the Chapel of the Holy Grail, El Miguelete bell tower, the nearby Basílica de la Mare de Déu dels Desamparats and the ‘Aula Grial’ museum.
+Exploring the magnificent Gothic masterpiece that is Valencia Cathedral is an awe-inspiring experience on any day, even more so when your visit is guided by passionate experts from the Holy Grail Association.
+I met Alicia Palazòn and Vicente Navarro of ‘Aula Grial’, Valencia’s local history museum all about the Holy Grail, in front of the Cathedral on a bright autumn day to begin my several-hour exploration of the Cathedral, its museum, the Chapel of the Holy Grail, El Miguelete bell tower and the nearby Basílica de la Mare de Déu dels Desamparats.

 Located in the heart of Valencia’s old town in barrio El Carmen, the Cathedral sits in the middle of two of the cities’ most iconic squares: Plaza del la Reina and Plaza del Virgen.
 Although mostly Gothic, this impressive building incorporates a range of architectural styles, including Baroque and Romanesque, and was built mainly between the 13th and 15th centuries.
 Upon entering the Cathedral, one is awestruck by the sheer scale and majesty of the structure, surrounded on all sides by spectacular paintings and incredibly intricate statues.